-The Clery Act requires institutions that maintain on campus housing facilities to establish a missing student notification policy and related procedures (20 USC 1092 (j) Section 488 of the Higher Education Opportunity Act of 2008).
-In accordance with general institutional emergency notification procedures, when a Pomona College student is thought to be missing from the campus, the Administrator On-Call should be immediately notified.
+The Clery Act requires institutions that maintain on campus housing facilities to establish a missing student notification policy and related procedures (20 USC 1092 (j), Section 488 of the Higher Education Opportunity Act of 2008).
+In accordance with general institutional emergency notification procedures, when a Pomona College student is thought to be missing from the campus, the Administrator On-Call and/or the Department of Campus Safety should be immediately notified so that appropriate action can be taken.